Triantafyllos95/DTBTPM/README.txt

-This is the group assignment for CS211.
-The members of this group are Kieran McDermott, Desmond Henaghen, Triantafyllos Bouzos, Irina Camilleri, Aleksandras Džikia
+This is the group assignment for MS418.
+The members of this group are Triantafyllos Bouzos, Richard Tang, Molly McKenna, Ross Lamont, Craig Agnew and Sarah Jay.
+People responsible for creating the website and the IT topic are Triantafyllos Bouzos and Richard Tang.